Vessel Trip Reporting in the Greater Atlantic Region

 Interactive Voice Response System

-There are several specific situations in which fishermen fishing in federal waters in the Greater Atlantic Region must report their landings, and/or make other notifications via our Interactive Voice Response System (IVR).
+There are several specific situations in which fishermen fishing in federal waters in the Greater Atlantic Region must declare their trips, report their landings, and/or make other notifications via our Interactive Voice Response System (IVR).
 The sections below summarize the required information and schedule for submission:

 Two Ways to Report Via IVR: